Perspective | Can the Developer's Phased Guarantee Liability Be Exempted After Pre-Registration of Mortgage?

 Viewpoint 1: Before the formal mortgage registration is completed, the developer's Phased Guarantee Liability Not exempt

-According to the contract agreement, the developer’s phased guarantee liability period is "from the date the loan is disbursed until the day when the mortgage registration procedure is completed, with the lender as the mortgagee."
-If the homebuyer fails to complete the formal mortgage registration (including cases where preliminary mortgage registration has not been converted into a formal one), the developer’s guarantee liability will not terminate and will remain jointly and severally liable for repayment.
+According to the contract agreement, the developer’s phased guarantee liability period is "from the date the loan is disbursed until the day when the mortgage registration procedure is completed, with the lender designated as the mortgagee."
+If the homebuyer fails to complete the formal mortgage registration (including cases where preliminary mortgage registration has not yet been converted into a formal one), the developer’s guarantee liability will not terminate and will remain jointly and severally liable for repayment.

-See case: [(2024) Lu 0306 Min Chu 5664]
+See Case: [(2024) Lu 0306 Min Chu 5664]

 Viewpoint 2: Mortgage Pre-Registration Since it does not create the legal effects of a mortgage, the developer cannot claim exemption from liability.